New Apple iPad Pro 2 may not get a grand entrance

 Related: iPad Pro review - Which size is best?

-The company is expected to reveal a new 12.9-inch and 9.7-inch iPad Pro models as well as a 10.5-inch model with slimmer bezels than on previous generation models.
+The company is expected to reveal new 12.9-inch and 9.7-inch iPad Pro models as well as a new 10.5-inch model with slimmer bezels than on previous generations.

 Recent rumours have also suggested a new 7.9-inch iPad Mini could be on the way to replace the current, fourth-generation model.